Skip to main content

 Connects multiple plugs using a custom mathematical expression.

-This modifier allows for advanced control by combining plug values through expressions, offering greater flexibility than standard math operators.
+This modifier allows for advanced control by combining plug values through mathematical and logical operations.
+It offers significantly more flexibility than standard math operators and is the preferred way to perform complex logic, vector operations, or conditional setups in Mikan.

 Syntax